“Treat each and every individual with dignity and mutual respect”

-Preventive podiatric care is delivered to high risk patient to prevent diabetic foot ulceration.
+Preventive podiatric care is delivered to high risk patients to prevent diabetic foot ulceration.
 All complicated diabetic foot cases are managed here with modern technology and gadgets.
-Major surgical procedures includes vascular bypass, limb salvaging surgery and reconstruction ofankle and foot.
+Major surgical procedures include vascular bypass, limb salvaging surgery and reconstruction ofankle and foot.

-A monthly programe in which 150 to 200 Diabetic patients are attending first Sunday of every month at Saraswathy Hospital ; who will be provided with diabetic awareness, open forum discussion, group activites in addition to free consultation and foot check up.
+A monthly programe in which 150 to 200 Diabetic patients attend on first Sunday of every month at Saraswathy Hospital ; they are provided with diabetic awareness, open forum discussion, group activites in addition to free consultation and foot check up.
 This highly motivated group of diabetic patients lead the fight against diabetes in the community.

-A training program in Diabetic Foot and Preventive Podiatry.
-Aim is to impart training in Diabetic Foot and preventive podiatry to the primary care physicians of Govt.Hospitals and Primary Health centres since 2013.
+A training program in Diabetic Foot and Preventive Podiatry since 2013.
+Aim is to impart training in Diabetic Foot and preventive podiatry to the primary care physicians of Govt.Hospitals and

 Take Care of your Feet just like your Face !

 How can diabetes affect your feet?

 Living with diabetes requires you to pay special attention to your health and your condition.
 Keeping your blood sugar (glucose) levels within the recommended range is one of the best things you can do to control your condition and protect your feet.Chronically high blood sugar (glucose) levels can be associated with serious complications in people who have diabetes.
 The feet are especially at risk.
 Two conditions called diabetic neuropathy and peripheral vascular disease can damage the feet (and other areas of the body) in people who have diabetes.

 All people with diabetes are at risk for foot ulcers, which can have multiple causes.
 Some factors can increase the risk of foot ulcers, including: